KSP-KOS/language-kerboscript/README.md

 # KerboScript language support in Atom

-Adds syntax highlighting to KerboScript files in Atom.
+Adds syntax highlighting and code folding to KerboScript files in the [Atom](https://atom.io/) text editor.

 KerboScript is a language employed by the [kOS](http://ksp-kos.github.io/KOS_DOC/) scriptable autopilot system for [Kerbal Space Program](http://kerbalspaceprogram.com).